leekcake/CubismNativeComponents/Readme.md

 // 6.
 Allocate buffer for model with adequate size and aligned to 'csmAlignofModel', then...

 // 7.
 Instantiate model in place.
+The 'modelBuffer' pointer will be returned on success. csmModel* model = csmInitializeModelInPlace(moc, modelBuffer, modelSize);

-csmModel* model = csmInitializeModelInPlace(moc, modelBuffer, modelSize);
+// As you are the owner of both moc and model memory, you can free both whenever you want.
 ```

 For more snippets-like code, check out `./Samples/SampleModel.c`.